-If you are interested in volunteering, please contact the high school receptionist for more information and to complete an application.
+If you are interested in volunteering, please contact: Leah Liserio for more information and to complete an application.

 The district does not require state criminal history background checks for volunteers who are parents, guardians, or grandparents of a child enrolled in the district.